Black British people: Writers

 Jackie Kay was Scots Makar, the national poet laureate of Scotland, between 2016 and 2021.
 Other notable poets include Roger Robinson (won the prestigious T. S. Eliot Prize 2019), Benjamin Zephaniah, Linton Kwesi Johnson, Lemn Sissay, Salena Godden, Warsan Shire, Patience Agbabi, Kamau Brathwaite (won the 2006 International Griffin Poetry Prize, for his volume of poetry Born to Slow Horses) and James Berry, who was made an Officer of the Order of the British Empire for services to poetry.
 Notable playwrights include Mustapha Matura, Kwame Kwei-Armah, Roy Williams, Winsome Pinnock, Patricia Cumper and Bola Agbaje.
-Other contributors include journalists such as Reni Eddo-Lodge, Gary Younge, Afua Hirsch, Ekow Eshun, and Children's Laureate Malorie Blackman.
+Other contributors include journalists such as Reni Eddo-Lodge, Gary Younge, Afua Hirsch, Ekow Eshun, and Children's Laureate Dame Malorie Blackman.
 Onyeka Nubia is the author of fictional trilogy Waiting to Explode, The Black Prince, and The Phoenix, for which he won the 2009 African Achievers award for Communication and Media.
 Blackamoores: Africans in Tudor England, their Presence, Status and Origins is his latest book, published by Narrative Eye in 2013, in which he proves that Black people in Tudor England had free status and were not slaves.
 Blackamoores was runner-up in the 2013/14 People's Book Prize.

 Police service

-Norwell Roberts was one of the first black police officers to join the Metropolitan Police in 1967, eventually rising to the rank of Detective Sergeant.
+Norwell Roberts was one of the first Black police officers to join the Metropolitan Police in 1967, eventually rising to the rank of Detective Sergeant.
 Roberts was awarded the Queen's Police Medal for distinguished service in 1996 and retired from duty in 1997.
 Michael Fuller, after a career in the Metropolitan Police, served as the Chief Constable of Kent from 2004 to 2010.
 He is the son of Jamaican immigrants who came to the United Kingdom in the 1950s.
 Fuller was brought up in Sussex, where his interest in the police force was encouraged by an officer attached to his school.
 He is a graduate in social psychology.
 Leroy Logan served as a Metropolitan Police superintendent and was a founding member and chairman of the National Black Police Association.
 Logan was awarded an MBE for his fight against racism within the police force.
 Janet Hills was the first woman to chair the National Black Police Association and was awarded an MBE for her services to policing and to community relations.